mkrd/PathDict/README.md

 Why do I need this?
 ================================================================================

-Do you work with dicts a lot, but you also whish that they could to more?
+Do you work with dicts a lot, but you also whish that they could do more?
 Then PathDict is for you!

 Lets look at this dict: